AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-acl-api.md

 uid: AssetOrAssetTypeAccessControlAPI
 ---

-# Asset and AssetType access control API
+# Asset and AssetType ACL API
 The access control API is used to secure assets by setting their ownership and permissions.
 For more information about OCS access control, see [Role-based access control][xref:accessControl].

 ***